 Whether it is a ride out to the local bike night, a week on the Continent or the overland trip of a lifetime, riding your bike with others can be a ticking time bomb.
 When it comes to group riding, even the best of friends can end up heading off in opposite directions over things like speed, daily distances, riding styles, the frequency of breaks.
 It doesn’t stop when you’re all off the bike either: choosing hotels, setting budgets, what and where to eat, can all be flashpoints.
 We’ve led groups of riders around the world and across continents, so here are our tips for maintaining group harmony.

-In our experience, the most fundamental split is that of those who want to use whatever country they’re in as their personal riding playground and riders who use their bikes as a traveller’s tool, allowing for interaction with the locals and using it to get off the beaten track where tourists are few and far between.
+In our experience, you have to recognise the type of riders who are in your group in order to keep a happy team.
+The most fundamental difference is 1) those who want to use whatever country they’re in as their personal riding playground and 2) riders who use their bikes as a traveller’s tool, allowing for interaction with the locals and using it to get off the beaten track where tourists are few and far between.

 In between the two are the ‘Steady Eddies’, who love their riding, but not more than 55mph and generally more regimented in their riding style and cosy on their bikes.
 Try and mix one type of rider with another and make them ride together and it can be a disaster.

 Once away from the bikes, the group can morph into heavy and light drinkers, late night stop outs and early risers, those with money and those on a tight budget.
 It’s very rare indeed for everyone to see eye-to-eye.

 Here are our tips for helping maintain harmony and keeping you safe riding in a group: